Labyrinth SealLabyrinth seals work very well as long as the bearing assembly is not immersed.

 Since the late 1990s, Shimano has attempted to revive the low-normal rear derailer design, using the trademark "RapidRise."
 This has met with increasing acceptance by cyclists.

-As mountain bikes became popular in the 1980s, the heel clearance issue became a serious problem, because mountain bikes generally used smaller frames than traditional designs.
-This put the seat stays lower, and the problem of the riders' heels banging into the ends of the brake cantilevers became a real concern.
+As mountain bikes became popular in the 1980s, the heel clearance issue became a serious problem, because mountain bikes generally used smaller frames than traditional designs, placing the seatstays lower.
+The riders' heels; banging into the ends of the brake cantilevers became a real concern.

-The industry responded with a re-designed cantilever where the arms were angled up higher, and didn't stick out so far to the side.
+The industry responded with a re-designed cantilever whose arms were angled up higher, and didn't stick out so far to the side.
 This fixed the heel clearance problem, but introduced problems of its own.

-With low profile cantilevers, the mechanical advange decreases as the brake shoe moves inward toward the rim.
-This is an undesirable characteristic, and causes the braking performance to deteriorate sharply as the pads wear down.
+With low profile cantilevers, the mechanical advantage decreases as the brake shoe moves inward toward the rim, an undesirable characteristic which causes the braking performance to deteriorate sharply as the pads wear down.

 See also my article on Cantilever Geometry.

-Most newer cranks use the "low profile" design, where the bottom bracket is made shorter, and the crank runs outward at an angle from bottom bracket to pedal.
-This gives improved heel clearance for riders who tend to pedal splay footed.
+Most newer cranks use the "low-profile" design: the bottom bracket is made shorter, and the crank runs outward at an angle from bottom bracket to pedal, giving improved heel clearance for riders who tend to pedal splay-footed.

-Note: The fact that a crank is "low profile" says nothing about its tread width (a.k.a.
+Note: That a crank is "low-profile" says nothing about its tread width (a.k.a.
 "Q factor.")
-In fact most "low profile" cranks have fairly wide tread, but this has nothing to do with the "low profile design.
+In fact most "low profile" cranks have fairly wide tread, but this has nothing to do with the "low-profile" design.

 The trend toward wider tread resulted from the wider chainstays introduced with mountain bikes, and also the additional clearance required to keep the right crank from rubbing against the cage of the front derailer (newer front derailers optimized for triple chainwheels require more crank clearance than older front derailers did.)